-Trajectory files are normally binary files that contain several sets of coordinates for the system.
+Trajectory files are typically large binary files that contain the time varying atomic coordinates for the system.
 Each set of coordinates corresponds to one frame in time.
 An example of a trajectory file is a DCD file.
-Trajectory files do not contain information of the system contained in the protein structure files (PSF).
-Therefore we first need to load the structure file, and then add the trajectory data to this file.
+Trajectory files usually do not contain information structural information as found in protein structure files (PSF).
+Therefore, we must first load the structure file, and then add the trajectory data to the same molecule, so that VMD has access to both the structure and trajectory information.

 - 1 Start a new VMD session.
 In the VMD Main window, select File \rightarrow New Molecule....
 The Molecule File Browser window should appear on your screen. - 2 Use the Browse... button to find the file ubiquitin.psf in vmd-tutorial-files in the tutorial directory.
 When you select the file, you will be back in the Molecule File Browser window.
 Press the Load button to load the molecule. - 3 In the Molecule File Browser window, make sure that ubiquitin.psf is selected in the Load files for: pull-down menu on the top, and click on the Browse button.
 Browse for pulling.dcd.
 Note the options available in the Molecule File Browser window: one can load trajectories starting and finishing at chosen frames, and adjust the stride between the loaded frames.
 Leave the default settings so that the whole trajectory is loaded. - 4 Click on the Load button in the Molecule File Browser window.
 You will be able to see the frames as they are loaded into the molecule.
 After the trajectory finishes loading, you will be looking at the last frame of your trajectory.
 To go to the beginning, use the animation tools at the lower part of the VMD Main menu (see Fig. 17).
-You can close the Molecule File Browser window. - 5 For a convenient visualization of the protein, choose Graphics → Representations in the VMD Main menu.
-In the Selected Atoms field, type protein and hit Enter on your keyboard; in the Drawing Method, select NewCartoon; in the Coloring Method, select Structure.
+You can close the Molecule File Browser window.